 You can ask your class to bring everyday objects like socks, cups, or water bottles to class.
 Then, place all items on a table and ask students to find different shapes from the pile of objects like round, cylindrical, etc.

 Best For: Addition and Subtraction

 Put an addition or subtraction problem in each 3*3 tic tac toe.
-Divide your class into two teams and give each team one by one chance to solve the problem to place their Xs or Os.
+Divide your class into two teams and give each team one chance to solve the problem to place their Xs or Os.